GUIDE TO REASONABLE ACCOMMODATIONS

 in no way complete- remember that any condition that substantially limits

-one or more major life activity can be considered a disability.
+one or more major life activities can be considered a disability.
 While

 these descriptions and suggestions can be helpful when a student with